alaarihan/psg/README.md

 `psg model all`

-to generate specific part of all models (type, queries, mutations, subscriptions)
+To generate specific part of all models (type, queries, mutations, subscriptions)

 `psg model:type all`